Paleozoic Trail Runs

-- Course marking / Course cleanup: Bill Thom.
+- Course marking / Course cleanup: Dale Leonard, Bill Thom.

-Check out our gallery of photos below, captured mostly at our primary aid station, Pioneer Woods.
+Check out our gallery of photos below, captured mostly at our primary aid station, Palos Park Woods-North.
 These photos have been optimized for display on the internet... feel free to copy for your personal use -and/or- link this "Run Report" with your social networks.

 Congratulations to all runners of Paleozoic Trail Runs

-... summoned by the primordial instinct to go-long, who toed-the-line and answered-the-call, in our spring version - Permian Spring!
+... summoned by the primordial instinct to go-long, who toed-the-line and answered-the-call, in this fall version - Cambrian Fall II!